 Part of the ‘Caring For You Campaign’ from the Royal College of Midwives is about challenging poor behaviour when you see it.

-What I would say is the one time I stood up to a doctor who I thought wasn’t being kind, I did it out of pure rage rather than any kind of reasonable plan (NB: I'm not suggesting this, it just happened).
+One time I stood up to a doctor who I thought wasn’t being kind, I did it out of pure rage rather than any kind of reasonable plan.

 He was about 6ft and heavily built, and I’m 4ft 11 and at the time was drowning in some scrubs that were supposed to be size small but could have dressed a whale.